Pàdraig MacAoidh: Writing and poetry

 His published collection of poems include Gu Leòr (2015) and Acair: Nàdur De (2020), as well as a published pamphlet, From Another Island (2010).
 His poems are written in both the English and Scottish Gaelic language, however, his works is predominately written in Scottish Gaelic.
 His works have been translated into a number of various languages, primarily in Europe, including French, German and Irish.

 In December 2024, he was appointed the Makar, the national poet of Scotland, by first minister John Swinney.
 Upon his appointment, Swinney stated that he was "very pleased" with the appointment, further claiming that "he has attracted a wide audience, and many accolades, through his originality, playfulness and willingness to take risks with language".

 Additionally, MacAoidh claimed he was "very grateful to the panel for their faith in me, and to the First Minister for his support, and especially his enthusiasm about a Gaelic poet taking on the role".

 His appointment marked the first time that a Scottish Gaelic poet had been appointed to the role of Makar.

+Poem to celebrate Scotland's Achievement in qualifying for the World Cup

+In April 2026, the Herald newspaper highlighted the fact that MacAoidh had composed a poem in English and Gaelic about Scotland's qualification for the World Cup.
+The newspaper quoted the Makar as saying "whenever Scotland does well on sporting occasions internationally, whether it’s men or women’s teams, it’s a useful way of pulling people in the country together."
+He referenced Kenny McLean's lob over Peter Schmeichel's head as being his specific inspiration, quoting from his own poem " ‘watching a ball tumble in its everyday, humdrum perfect parabola, to fall plump as a rainbow back to earth’.”

+The poem is called "Ris an do-dhèanta" in Gaelic and "At the impossible" in English.